Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   * `Model` - The neural network model used for inference (obtained after training)
   * `Inference Device` - Whether to use CPU or GPU to run the model during inference
-  * `Use Heuristic` - If checked, the Agent will use its 'Heuristic()' method for decisions.
+  * `Behavior Type` - Determines whether the Agent will do training, inference, or use its Heuristic() method:
+    * `Default` - the Agent will train if they connect to a python trainer, otherwise they will performance inference.
+    * `Heuristic Only` - the Agent will always use the `Heuristic()` method.
+    * `Inference Only` - the Agent will always perform inference.
+  * `Team ID` - Used to define the team for [self-play](Training-Self-Play.md)
+  * `Use Child Sensors` - Whether to use all Sensor components attached to child GameObjects of this Agent.
 * `Max Step` - The per-agent maximum number of steps.
 Once this number is reached, the Agent will be reset.